lowrie/pyRouterJig/menus.md

    </figure>
 *  <b>Finger Widths</b> Toggles whether the finger widths are displayed on each finger of each board.
+*  <b>Fit</b> Toggles a view of the joint assembled.
+By "assembled", we mean a flattened, two-dimensional view.
+This view is useful for checking the fit of dovetail joints, which because of the Incra's positioning at discrete increments, can result in a small amount of overlap in the fit.
 *  <b>Router Passes</b>  <a name="view-router-passes"></a>Options under this menu control if and how router
    passes are drawn on each board.
 If all options are unchecked, then no router passes are drawn.
 The values are: